-Each window (even with no shapes specified) is defined by two regions: the bounding region and the clip region.
+Each window (even with no shapes specified) is defined by three regions: the bounding region, the clip region and the input region.
 The bounding region is the area of the parent window that the window will occupy (including border).
 The clip region is the subset of the bounding region that is available for subwindows and graphics.
 The area between the bounding region and the clip region is defined to be the border of the window.
+The input region is the subset of the bounding region that can "contain" the pointer.

-A nonshaped window will have a bounding region that is a rectangle spanning the window, including its border; the clip region will be a rectangle filling the inside dimensions (not including the border).
-In this document, these areas are referred to as the default bounding region and the default clip region.
-For a window with inside size of width by height and border width bwidth, the default bounding and clip regions are the rectangles (relative to the window origin):
+A nonshaped window will have a bounding region that is a rectangle spanning the window, including its border; the clip region will be a rectangle filling the inside dimensions (not including the border); the input region will match the bounding region.
+In this document, these areas are referred to as the default bounding region, the default clip region and the default input region.
+For a window with inside size of width by height and border width bwidth, the default bounding, clip and input regions are the rectangles (relative to the window origin):

+'''

-bounding.x = -bwidth bounding.y = -bwidth bounding.width = width + 2 bwidth bounding.height = height + 2 bwidth clip.x = 0 clip.y = 0 clip.width = width clip.height = height
+bounding.x = -bwidth

+bounding.y = -bwidth

+bounding.width = width + 2 bwidth

+bounding.height = height + 2 bwidth

+clip.x = 0

+clip.y = 0

+clip.width = width

+clip.height = height